 Number 3 is the saddest.
 “I tried teaching myself “.
 Trying to teach yourself from YouTube or some half-baked app is like trying to teach yourself to drive a car from YouTube.
 Let that sink in for a moment.
 A teacher will make you a plan, sequence the material for you, respond to your concerns, and inspire you.

-Number 1 and 4? " I have no talent, I have no rhythm."
+Number 1 and 4? " I have no talent; I have no rhythm."
 I take ballroom dance classes with my wife.
 She is a natural and trained dancer.
 I’ve no talent or rhythm.
-But, I’m having fun every week.
-Nobody cares, not even my wife/dance partner.
-We are having way too much fun together to worry about my lack rhythm or talent.
+But I’m having fun every week.
+Nobody cares, not even my wife.
+We are having way too much fun dancing to worry about my lack rhythm or talent.

-If I can help your overcome the resistance, call me.
+If I can help you overcome the resistance, call me.

 My first demonstration of pedaling using the Midiculous software.

 Mark Pritchard is with Patricia Pritchard.

 5 September at 10:20 ·

 "One of my friends asked "Why do you pay so much money for your kid to play the piano”?
 Well I have a confession to make; I don't pay for my kid to play the piano.
 Personally, I couldn't care less about what instrument they play.